 Rapid approvals (for online loans)

 In most instances, you’ll know if you’re approved for a personal loan the same day.
-And if you apply online through the lender’s website or via a loan search engine tool, you could receive an answer within minutes or seconds.
+And if you apply online through the lender’s website or via a loan search engine tool, you could receive an answer within minutes.

 Keep in mind that approvals are contingent upon the verification of the information provided in the application.
-So, be prepared to provide personal identifying information, proof of income, and banking information to substantiate your claims.
+Be prepared to provide personal identifying information, proof of income, and banking information to substantiate your claims.
 The latter will be used to disburse loan proceeds when the application is finalized.

 Less than perfect credit ok